Finding True Love Through Intimacy

 After love at first sight, the two people will eventually have to talk to each other.
 For then, they will get to see how they feel being together.
 That spark will either ignite or be kaput, depending on how it feels to be together, which is largely determined by the quality of their rapport.
 The highest high can go to the lowest low in the blink of an eye.

-It is possible that when there is rapport, some kind of mutual discovery occurs; that they like being together (a lot), that they like each other (a lot), that they have this incredible chemistry, that they communicate about anything and everything; and that this turns them on even more.
+It is possible that when there is rapport, some kind of mutual discovery occurs; that they like being together (a lot), that they have this incredible chemistry, that they communicate about anything and everything; and that this turns them on even more.
 They can become quite excited by their rapport, but when attraction, desire and sex enter the picture, their excitement is further peaked.

 Rapport is a joint effort creation -- two who are people united in purpose, who place a high value getting to know what each other thinks and feels, who want to connect deeply, and are doing so.